Toca-Toca

 "Toca-Toca" is a song performed by Romanian band Fly Project.
-It was recorded in late 2013, in the duo's own recording studio.
+It was recorded in late 2012, at the Fly Records production studio owned by Tudor Ionescu, Tudor Parghel, Daniel Deneș and Silviu Cristian Tudor.
+The lead female voice singing the song's chorus is that of Romanian jazz singer, Irina Sârbu.
 The song was released on 18 September 2013, on Roton Records.
-It is a bilingual Latin dance song, sung in English and Spanish and contains some similarities to Eurodance and house music.
+It is a bilingual Latin dance song, sung in English and Spanish, and contains some similarities to Eurodance and house music.

 The song became popular in early 2014 with Kontor - House of House dance series including it in Volume 19 in February 2014.

 Following this, "Toca-Toca" became a huge hit in Romania, defending the third position for three non-consecutive weeks.
 In Spain's PROMUSICAE, the single reached number seventeen.
 In the French SNEP, the song became a top 10 hit and stayed in the charts for 24 weeks.
 It also became a top-50 hit in Belgium and a top-80 hit in Switzerland.
-Although it didn't reach the Italian charts, it was certified gold by the Federation of the Italian Music Industry, denoting downloads exceeding 15,000 units in Italy."Toca-Toca" was one of the best-selling singles of 2014 in Eastern Europe and reached, as reported by bestmusic.ro, number 56 in the famous chart Shazam World Top 100.
+Although it didn't reach the Italian charts, it was certified gold by the Federation of the Italian Music Industry, denoting downloads exceeding 15,000 units in Italy.
+"Toca-Toca" was one of the best-selling singles of 2014 in Eastern Europe and reached, as reported by bestmusic.ro, number 56 in the famous chart Shazam World Top 100.

 Music video

-The official music video was released on 28 October 2013, and was filmed by Romanian director Alex Ceausu of Ador Media on Rin Grand Hotel's roof in Bucharest, Romania over a period of 24 hours.
-The video focuses on two bears who meet and fall in love.
-When they arrive at a roof party, where Fly Project is singing, the bears try to get the duo on the stage to sing for them.
+The official music video was released on 28 October 2013, and was filmed by Romanian director Alex Ceaușu of 'Ador Media' on Rin Grand Hotel's roof in Bucharest, Romania over a period of 24 hours.
+The video focuses on a couple wearing anthropomorphic "bear" heads who meet and fall in love.
+When they arrive at a roof party, where Fly Project is singing, the bear-headed couple tries to get the duo on the stage to sing for them.
 The video exceeds 69 million views on the duo's official YouTube account as of 3 January 2017.
+In 2023, a population video were used on the anime version from the Anime Music Video, the video exceeds on 59 million views.